TUng1872004/TUng1872004/README.md

 - ⚙️ I am skilled and happy to design FastAPI complex Software Architecture

-- 🌱 I’m learning **Deep Learning, Computer Vision, NLP, and Backend Development**
+- 🌱 I’m constantly updating myself on **Deep Learning, Computer Vision, NLP, and Backend Development**

 - 💬 Ask me about **AI, Backend Development, and Design Pattern in System**